linsalrob/ComputationalGenomicsManual/CrossAssembly/README.md

 When I run this, I find a contig (called `NODE_323_length_2368_cov_1.94207`)  that is highly correlated to 18 other contigs.

+When you run it, you might get a contig that is most correlated to 100,000 other contigs.
+Don't use that!
+Choose one that is correlated to about 15 or so contigs so that you don't get overwhelmed.

 To find out what those contigs are, we can use a combination of `grep` and `cut` (don’t forget to change the `NODE_323_length_2368_cov_1.94207` and the `pearson.txt` parts of this command!)

 ```bash